numericalalgorithmsgroup/2decomp_fft/doc/hector.md

 The largest tests done before was on problem size 8192^3, but on either much larger systems (such as Jaguar) or on systems with lots of memory.
 Memory per core on HECToR has decreased from the initial 3 GB to only 1.33 GB with the arrival of 24-core nodes, making it much more difficult to run larger tests.

 The library code had to be optimised first to minimise the memory footprint.
 The ACML implementation of the library was optimised by using inplace transforms wherever possible.
-A software option was also introduced to allow the FFT input to be overwritten.[^2] In order to increase the problem size further, the 24-core nodes can be under-populated - by using only 16 cores per node, each core will have access to about 50% more memory.
+A software option was also introduced to allow the FFT input to be overwritten.<a href="#note2" id="note2ref"><sup>2</sup></a> In order to increase the problem size further, the 24-core nodes can be under-populated - by using only 16 cores per node, each core will have access to about 50% more memory.

 <table>
 	<tr style="background-color:#09548B; color:#ffffff;">